-A preliminary investigation into the June 12 Air India plane crash, which killed 260 passengers and crew, found that the flight’s fuel control switches were cut off just seconds after takeoff.
+A preliminary investigation into the June 12 Air India plane crash, which killed 260 people on board and on the ground, found that the flight’s fuel control switches were cut off just seconds after takeoff.

-The preliminary report, released by India’s Aircraft Accident Investigation Bureau (AAIB) on July 11, indicates that the fuel control switches for both engines were shut off “with a time gap of 01 second,” though it stopped short of identifying this as the definitive cause of the crash.
+The investigative report by India’s Aircraft Accident Investigation Bureau (AAIB) on July 11 found that the fuel control switches for both engines of the flight “transitioned from run to cutoff position one after another with a time gap of 01 [second].”…

 Fuel to Air India Plane Was Cut Off Before Fatal Crash: Preliminary Report